chenkenbio/SpliceBERT/README.md

 **System requirements**

 We recommend running SpliceBERT on a Linux system with a NVIDIA GPU of at least 4GB memory.
-(Running our model with only CPU is possible, but it will very slow.)
+(Running our model with only CPU is possible, but it will be very slow.)

 **Examples**:
 ```python